6 Healthy Foods That Should Always Be in Your PantryArticle posted in: Lifestyle

 High in flavor and low in calories, red wine vinegar has a fruity, acidic flavor that brings out the best in many foods.
 Better yet, for those following a Nutrisystem weight loss plan, vinegars are so low in calories they’re considered “Free Foods,” meaning there’s no limit to how much of them you can enjoy while staying on track to your weight loss goals.
 Try red wine vinegar as a light alternative to high-fat salad dressings.
 Brush the vinegar on roasted vegetables to brighten up the taste or use it to marinate meats or seafood.
 For extra rich flavor, look for sherry or champagne vinegars—they’re pricey but even a splash or two can give any dish exceptional taste.

 Sugar is not only loaded with empty calories, it can cause dramatic swings in your energy level and appetite.
 When you have a craving for sweet flavor, reach for the cinnamon instead of sugary treats.
 The spice can help stabilize blood sugar, reducing hunger and cravings for sweets, according to research from the Human Nutrition Center at Tufts University.
-Cinnamon is a low-calorie Free Food on Nutrisystem that sweetens up the taste of oatmeal, plain yogurt and coffee.
+Pantry friendly cinnamon is one of our favorite healthy and low-calorie Free Foods on Nutrisystem.
+It sweetens up the taste of oatmeal, plain yogurt and coffee.
 Sprinkle it into rice and other grain dishes, on fresh fruit or on vegetables such as squash or sweet potatoes.
 The spice also brings out the flavors of roasted beef, pork and lamb.

 Sodium is essential to our health, but excess salt in your diet plan can cause you to retain fluids, which hinders your progress to your weight loss goal, and may also stimulate your body to build fat cells rather than muscle.
 Garlic powder—just ground dehydrated garlic—perks up the flavor of many savory foods without adding extra sodium and it’s a Free Food on Nutrisystem.
 So you can enjoy it liberally.
 Try garlic powder on chicken, potatoes, popcorn or any other food to which you like to add salt.
 Love garlic but hate peeling it?
 Try this simple tip for peeling garlic in mere seconds!